-Audit Opinion
+Audit opinion

-The 2013 IAS audit resulted in seven observations and eleven recommendations (three rated as Very Important and eight rated as Important).
-Based on the results of the audit, the IAS has concluded in its Annual Report that the internal control system put in place by the Agency provides reasonable assurance regarding the achievement of the objectives established for planning, budgeting and monitoring, except for the three recommendations issued, rated as Very Important, to be audited within one year following the final report.
+The 2013 IAS audit resulted in seven observations and eleven recommendations (three rated as very important and eight rated as important).
+Based on the results of the audit, the IAS has concluded in its Annual Report 7 that the internal control system put in place by the Agency provides reasonable assurance regarding the achievement of the objectives established for planning, budgeting and monitoring, except for the three recommendations issued rated as very important, to be audited within one year following the final report.
 Observations were formulated in the following areas:

-- A. Multiannual planning
+- A. multiannual planning;

-- B. AWP
+- B. AWP;

-- C. Procurement Planning and Monitoring
+- C. procurement planning and monitoring;

-- D. Information and communication technology (ICT) planning
+- D. information and communication technology (ICT) planning;

-- E. Planning assumptions and allocation of resources
+- E. planning assumptions and allocation of resources;

-- F. Budgeting
+- F. budgeting;

-- G. Monitoring
+- G. monitoring.

-The Agency acknowledged the observations and respective recommendations and devised an action plan for their implementation.
-It has been endorsed by the IAS with a view to adequately address the risks and mitigate them.
+The Agency acknowledged the observations and the recommendations relating to them and devised an action plan for their implementation.
+It has been endorsed by the IAS with a view to adequately addressing the risks and mitigating them.
 The action plan has been implemented as planned, without delays.